Acanthaster

-Acanthaster is a bitypic genus of large and venomous starfish placed in its own family, Acanthasteridae.
+Acanthaster (from Ancient Greek ἄκανθα (ákantha), meaning "spine, thorn", and ἀστήρ (astḗr), meaning "star", and thus, "spine star/thorn star") is a bitypic genus of large and venomous starfish placed in the monotypic family, Acanthasteridae.
 Its two members are known as crown-of-thorns starfish.
 Acanthaster are native to coral reefs in Indo-Pacific region.

 The species in this genus are a contributor to coral reef degradation because they prey on a large amount of live coral at high density.

 Species

 These species are listed in the World Register of Marine Species: